lgeorgieff/javascript/node.js/050_utilities/README.md

 If there are too many arguments, i.e. they cannot be consumed, the remaining arguments are returned as strings.
 The used string values for these arguments are created by _util.inspect()_.

 You find an example script at [format.js](format.js).

+# util.inspect(object, [options])
+The _inspect_ function returns a string representing the passed object.
+It is possible to define several options that affect the resulting string value.
+The following options are available:
+* showHidden
+* depth
+* colors
+* customInspect

+You find an example script at [inspect.js](inspect.js).

+It is also possible to define a method called _inspect(depths, options)_ on an object.
+This method will be used by the _util.inspect_ function if _customInspect_ is set to true (the default).

+The _console_ object offers the method [_console.dir(object, [options])_](https://nodejs.org/api/console.html#console_console_dir_obj_options).
+This method uses the _util.inspect_ function to print the string representation of the given object to the console.